-- (1) Grade, shape, crown, and/or outslope surface and shoulders. - (2) Provide leveling, patching, and/or reinforcement rock for restoring purposes. - (3) Prevent contamination of road surface materials with soil and vegetative material. - (4) Prevent road surface materials from being bladed off the road.

-Temporarily cease road use to prevent and/or protect the road during adverse weather conditions.
+- (1) Grade, shape, crown, and/or outslope surface and shoulders. - (2) Provide leveling, patching, and/or reinforcement rock for restoring purposes. - (3) Prevent contamination of road surface materials with soil and vegetative material. - (4) Prevent road surface materials from being bladed off the road. - (5) Temporarily cease road use to prevent and/or protect the road during adverse weather conditions.
 Examples of adverse weather conditions are freezing and thawing cycles, high soil moisture caused by rainfall events, and accumulation of snow that requires removal to continue hauling activity.

-PURCHASER may use rock from the STATE stockpile shown on Exhibit A for maintenance on STATE roads.
+PURCHASER may use rock from the STATE stockpile located in the NE1⁄4 SW1⁄4, Section 11, T2N, R9W, W.M. for maintenance on STATE roads.
 Prior to any rock spreading, PURCHASER shall obtain approval from STATE.